 - $10 per hour, four hour minumum - rental time must include setup, event and clean-up.

-- Shelter reservation fees are non-refundable, there are no refunds to cancel.
+- Shelter reservation fees are non-refundable.
+There are no refunds for cancellations.

 - Changes in event date, time or location are subject to availability and will result in a $10 change fee.